SIDIAHMED-4/Age-Calculator/README.md

 # Age Calculator

 **Age Calculator** is a simple web application built with **HTML, CSS, and JavaScript**.
-It allows users to input their birthdate and calculates their exact age in years, months, and days.
+It allows users to input their birthdate and calculates their exact age in years.

 ## ⚡ Features
 - Clean and user-friendly interface